Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Preliminaries and Problem Definition

 \subsection{Vertical Federated Decision Tree Ensemble Models}

-Vertical federated learning refers to the federated learning system where the datasets of multiple participating parties share the same sample space but differ in feature space.
-Specifically, consider a vertical federated learning system with $M$ parties denoted by $P_i,i\in \{1,2,\cdots,M\}$.
+Consider a vertical federated learning system with $M$ parties denoted by $P^m,m \in \{1,2,\cdots,M\}$.
 Denote the datasets distributed in $M$ parties as $\{\mathbf{X}^m\}_{m=1}^M$.
-The local dataset of party $k$, i.e., $\mathbf{X}^m\in \mathbf{R}^{n \times d_m}$, consist of $d_m$ features and $n$ data samples.
-Therefore, the datasets of $M$ parties can be looked as a vertically split on the large dataset $\mathbf{X}=[\mathbf{X}^1,\cdots,\mathbf{X}^M]\in\mathbf{R}^{n \times d}$ with disjoint feature space, in which $d=\sum_{m=1}^{M}d_m$.
-In vertical federated learning, the data labels are often available by only a single party, which is called the Guest party.
+The local dataset of party $m$, i.e., $\mathbf{X}^m\in \mathbf{R}^{n \times d_m}$, consist of $d_m$ features and $n$ data samples.
+Therefore, the datasets of $M$ parties can be looked as a vertically split on the large dataset $\mathbf{X}=[\mathbf{X}^1,\cdots,\mathbf{X}^M]\in\mathbf{R}^{n \times d}$ with disjoint feature space, in which $d\!=\!\sum_{m=1}^{M}d_m$.
+Vertical federated learning is closely concerned with business cooperation where each party is usually a different company, and the data labels are available by only a single party called the Guest party.
 Other participants without labels are called Host parties.

-Decision tree ensembles are an important class of machine learning models \cite{zhou2009ensemble} due to their powerful generalization capability, high modeling efficiency, and better interpretability.
-Bagging tree and gradient boosting decision tree (GBDT) are two of the essential categories of decision tree ensemble models by aggregating several base decision tree estimators.
-Random forest ~\cite{breiman2001random} is a representative bagging model, which driving principle is to build several decision trees independently and then average their prediction results.
-In gradient boosting decision tree methods such as XGboost \cite{chen2016xgboost} and Lightgbm \cite{ke2017lightgbm}, base estimators are built sequentially, and one tries to reduce the bias of the combined estimator.

-There are a line of works proposing methods to build decision tree ensemble models for vertical federated learning, e.g., SecureBoost \cite{cheng2019SecureBoost}, SecureGBM \cite{feng2019securegbm}, Federated Random Forest \cite{liu2020federated}.
-In these works, the generation of a new node of a decision tree is based on interactively computing the information gain for each feature and each possible splitting rule.
-We take SecureBoost, a lossless extension of XGBoost \cite{chen2016xgboost} to the federated learning system, as a representative example to show the detailed procedure of interactive modeling.
-Given the training dataset $\mathbf{X}=\{\mathbf{X}^m\}_{m=1}^M\in R^{n \times d}$ with $n$ samples and $d$ features, the target is to build $K$ regression trees $\{f_k\}_{k=1}^{K}$ to fit the data labels $\mathbf{y}\in\mathbb{R}^{n \times 1}$ with objective function.

-where $l(\cdot,\cdot)$ is the loss between prediction value and target label, and $\Omega$ is the regularization term controlling the model complexity.
-To efficiently learn the models, we shall greedily add a tree $f_t$ in the $t$-th iteration by minimizing the loss:
+The Guest party performs as the model user requiring more data features from Host parties to improve the performance of the AI model.

+Here we take SecureBoost as a representative example to show how to build a federated decision tree ensemble model interactively.
+SecureBoost is a lossless extension of XGBoost \cite{chen2016xgboost}, an efficient GBDT modeling framework, to vertical federated learning.
+We shall greedily build $K$ regression trees $\{f_k\}_{k=1}^{K}$, where the $t$-th tree model $f_t$ is built by minimizing the second-order approximation loss function